kli210/kli210/README.md

 - 🍴 When not coding Python or SQL, I'm mastering the art of cooking and baking.
 - 🌱 Eternally curious, always eager to learn and expand my skill set.

+## Unveiling Projects: Where Data Crafts Culinary Enchantment ✨

+- **Capstone Project - Recipe Recommender:** Delve into my latest feat, a recipe recommender that blends data wizardry with culinary artistry.
+Curious minds can explore the [GitHub Repository](https://github.com/kli210/recipe_recommender_capstone) for code and delicious details.

 ## 🚀 My Toolbox
 - **Programming Languages**: Python, SQL, R
 - **Data Analysis**: Pandas, NumPy, SciPy